Aja (entertainer): Career

 For the next three years, Aja focused primarily on her musical career.
 In September 2021, she stated that she would again begin performing in drag.
 After seeing Kylie Sonique Love win the sixth season of RuPaul's Drag Race All Stars, Aja said: "It really hit me at that moment that trans is who I am and drag is what I do,... that me doing drag has never taken away from who I am as a person....
 As of today I can feel comfortable to say that I am a drag artist again."

+In 2023, Aja appeared on the first episode of the eighth season of RuPaul's Drag Race All Stars as a “lip-sync assassin”, where she faced off against the week's winner, Kahanna Montrese, to Beyoncé’s “Freakum Dress”.
+Aja won the lipsync and revealed which of the bottom queens had received the majority of the queens’ votes to go home, that being Monica Beverly Hillz.

+In July 2023, after having altered her Instagram display name months before, Aja formally announced that she was no longer part of the House of LaBeija, and that she is to be referred to as "Aja 007".

+On April 23, 2025, Aja was announced as one of eighteen former Drag Race contestants participating in the tenth season of RuPaul's Drag Race All Stars.